MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 We model uses logistic regression and simply assesses the probability of whether whether a campaign will successful or not.

-We can train a decent the model on the following variables: 1.
+We can train a decent model on the following variables: 1.
 The category and subcategory of the campaign; 2.
-The funding goal; 3. the number of fundraising levels; 4. the duration of the campaign; 5. the day the campaign succeeded; and 6. the month the campaign achieved succeeded.
+The funding goal; 3.
+The number of fundraising levels; 4.
+The duration of the campaign; 5.
+The day the campaign succeeded; and 6.The month the campaign achieved succeeded.

 ![model](../images/kickstarter/Model.png)